Content on this page was generated by AI and has not been manually reviewed.

 Pricing, plans, and value

 Touch VPN, like many free or freemium services, uses a mix of ads and tiered features to monetize.
-If you’re evaluating whether to upgrade, you’ll want to compare: Who own k electric and how it relates to online privacy: a comprehensive VPN guide for staying secure in 2025
+If you’re evaluating whether to upgrade, you’ll want to compare:

 • Free tier: limited speed, possible ads, basic access, and less transparent privacy controls.